-Confused about note values and rests?
 Here are your answers!
-In this lesson you'll learn how to divide the notes, and how to understand exactly how long (or short) a note or rest can be!
+In this music theory lesson for beginners you'll learn how to divide the notes, and how to understand exactly how long (or short) a note or rest can be!

 A musical note can show us two things: